MicrosoftDocs/azure-devops-docs/docs/git/tutorial/rebase-cmdline.md

 window open up where Git asks you to give a commit message for the commit with the combined changes.
 You'll want to condense this down to one line of text (just like you would have for a normal commit) and save and quit the editor.

-> Team Services and TFS users can [squash merge](../merging-with-squash.md) their pull requests to consolidate commits added to the master branch.
+> VSTS and TFS users can [squash merge](../merging-with-squash.md) their pull requests to consolidate commits added to the master branch.

 ## What's next